polytypic/Recalled/Docs/Tutorial.md

 more like an adaptation of
 [Self-Adjusting Computation](http://www.umut-acar.org/self-adjusting-computation).
-Traditional build systems often have some specific built-in primitive kinds of dependencies such as dependencies to files.
+Traditional build systems often have some specific built-in primitive kinds of dependencies such as dependencies to files or they might be based on timestamps.
 Upon rebuilds those systems use their built-in primitives to check dependencies such as checking file modification dates or, say, MD5 hashes of file contents.
 In Recalled, recomputations are triggered by changes in the result *values* produced by the computations.
 This makes Recalled particularly convenient for working with ordinary host-language functions, while many existing build systems try to primarily make it easy to work with external programs that read and write *files*.

 #### Getting sidetracked on values